glassleo/Paragon/README.md

 # Paragon
 *Paragon* is an addon that adds reputation information to reputation related items in the game.
 It also lets you keep track of reputations for all your characters, primarily via tooltips.

-Releases can be found here:
+Releases can be downloaded from:

 - [CurseForge](https://www.curseforge.com/wow/addons/paragon)
 - [Wago Addons](https://addons.wago.io/addons/paragon)